The Low GI Shoppers Guide 2010

 Glycemic Index List of Foods

-(Find a more comprehensive & Downloadable Food List, at the top right of our HOME PAGE)
+(Find a more comprehensive & Downloadable Food List, at the top right of this page)

 The glycemic index ratings of individual foods will vary according to ripeness, variety, product brand, specific ingredients used, cooking times, and GI testing procedures.
 This will explain the variation you may see amongst different GI Food Lists.